Tile Wainscoting for the Bathroom

 Take Wall Hangings and Mirrors Into Consideration

-The Tile Wainscoting Height That I Chose
+This is the Bathroom Wall Tile Height That I Chose

 This measurement met all of the above criteria in our space.